kanodiaayush/kanodiaayush.github.io/_pages/about.md

 Prior to this, I was Co-Founder and CTO at MoveUp AI (Jan 2024 - Dec 2024), where I conceptualized and built career development agents.

-My name is Ayush Kanodia.
 I'm a recent PhD graduate in Computer Science and MA graduate in Economics from Stanford University.
 I mix Machine Learning and Economics.
 During my PhD, I was lucky to be advised by [Susan Athey](https://athey.people.stanford.edu/), and to be co advised by [Emma Brunskill](https://cs.stanford.edu/people/ebrun/).
 For more information about my research and a list of my publications, please visit the [Research](/research/) page.

 ## Prior experience